emilyvertosick/Statistics-Course/docs/09-answers.md

 ## alternative hypothesis: true location shift is not equal to 0
 ```

-If you run this code, you will notice you get a warning in yellow text that states that the "exact p value" cannot be calculated.
-In R, "warnings" are notes that indicate you may want to look more closely at your code, but won't stop the code from running - as you can see, this code still gives a p value - but R is also flagging this result to tell you that this is not an "exact" p value (you will learn more about exact p values later).
+If you run this code, you will notice you get a warning in yellow text that states that the "exact p-value" cannot be calculated.
+In R, "warnings" are notes that indicate you may want to look more closely at your code, but won't stop the code from running - as you can see, this code still gives a p-value - but R is also flagging this result to tell you that this is not an "exact" p-value (you will learn more about exact p-values later).
 You should always take note of warnings when they occur, but sometimes you may not need to make any changes to the code.

 (By the way: I know this because that is what it says on the read out.
 If you had asked me yesterday, I doubt I would have remembered the name of a non-parametric paired test, another reason to think in concepts rather than remembering statistical techniques).
-The p value you get is p=0.14.
+The p-value you get is p=0.14.
 We cannot conclude that pain scores are different.
 But is that all we want to say?
 The number of patients is small, maybe we failed to spot a difference.
 So let’s try a t-test:

 ```r